 Recovering deforested areas of patagonia together with Reforest Patagonia.

 Protecting, preserving and restoring the Galapagos ecosystem together with the Galapagos Conservancy.

 Advocating for the conservation of our oceans together with Oceana.

-Fighting the problems of the Galapagos together with the Charles Darwin Foundation.
+Fighting the problems of introduced species together with the Charles Darwin Foundation.